-First thing to do is to identify exactly what you want to see and do.
+The first thing to do is to identify exactly what you want to see and do.
 To help you with this I have produced a list of recommendations if you only have 2 days in Florence.

 The second step I would strongly suggest is to book tickets and tours well in advance if you are visiting Florence during the busy summer period.
 It may cost extra but you will not regret walking past others who will be queuing for hours in the Italian heat.

 We visited Florence during an 18-day train trip through Italy after spending 3 days in Rome and before heading on to Venice, Verona and Milan.
 Our complete itinerary is coming soon!

 - How to plan 2 days in Florence – what to include in your itinerary

 - The Duomo

 - Accademia Gallery (Michelangelo's David)

 How to plan 2 days in Florence – what to include in your itinerary

 Il Duomo di Firenze is the main church of Florence and it pretty much dominates the city.